 An informal, more detailed, explanation of term OCR is provided in glossary.

 Many times scanning documents in bulk yields documents with blank pages; some pages my be out of order or maybe part of totally different document.
 Even if you notices these flaws immediately it is time consuming and frustrating to redo scanning process.
 Papermerge helps you with your scanned documents like no other tool.
 With Papermerge you can delete blank or erroneous pages, you can move pages from one document into another (with cut and paste) and most importantly you can reorder document pages in case you need to do so.

 There is a separate chapter about Page Management where you can learn details about this feature.

+Metadata is a very powerful concept and it marks the clear differences between an usual file browser and a system dedicated to manage your documents.
 Metadata is additional information about your folders, documents and pages.
 In other words - data about your data.
 Following picture is a (scanned document) receipt with highlighted shop name, price and date on it.

 This additional information - shop name, price and date is so called

 document’s metadata.
 It has two parts a label (in picture above